 SECOND POSTGRADUATE YEAR

-During the second year, residents spend two months on specialty rotations, including Gynecology, Anesthesiology and Orthopedic Surgery.
-All other rotations provide an in-depth experience in the principles and procedural techniques of their respective disciplines.
+During the second year, residents transition to senior level call schedule, which is approximately every 3.5 days or eight calls per four-week block, instead of seven.
+They spend one block off site at NYU Medical Center for a Transplant rotation.
+They also spend one block on specialty rotation at NUMC, including Gynecology, Anesthesiology or Orthopedic Surgery.
+All rotations provide an in-depth experience in the principles and procedural techniques of their respective disciplines.

 THIRD POSTGRADUATE YEAR

 The PGY-3 residents spend two blocks off site.
 They rotate to Cohen’s Children’s Medical Center for a Pediatric Surgery rotation and also to North Shore University Hospital for a Cardiothoracic Surgery rotation.
 They spend one additional block on the vascular surgery service, honing previously acquired skills.
 They rotate to the SICU for one block, again in a supervisory role, taking no call but overseeing the interns and the PGY-2 resident.
 They spend three more blocks at LIJ-FH.
 The remaining blocks are

 divided between the GS and ACS services at NUMC.
 During the PGY-3 year, residents will begin running traumas independently and will assume an increased measure of responsibility for direct patient care, commensurate with demonstrated capabilities and expertise.
 Residents also achieve a higher level of participation in OR cases and begin to supervise junior residents in the OR, under faculty guidance.